MuKomy/Top-UK-Youtubers-Analysis/README.md

 An in-depth data exploration of the UK's most influential content creators on YouTube, analyzing metrics, engagement, and potential business value.

+For content creators and marketers, these findings highlight the importance of strategic channel positioning, content cadence optimization, and niche selection when building a YouTube presence.

 **Tech Stack:** Python, Microsoft SQL Server, Excel, Power BI
 ## Table of Contents